 Today in Tribe History: July 5, 1947

-Two days after purchasing him from the Newark Eagles, Larry Doby makes his Major League debut with the Cleveland Indians, becoming the first black player in the American League.
+Two days after purchasing his contract from the Newark Eagles, Larry Doby makes his Major League debut with the Cleveland Indians, becoming the first black player in the American League.

 The 23-year-old entered the game in the top of the seventh inning as a pinch-hitter for reliever Bryan Stephens.
 The Indians’ Joe Gordon and Ken Keltner had worked back-to-back walks off of starter Eddie Smith in a 5-1 game and, after Hank Edwards grounded into a fielder’s choice that retired Keltner at second off of reliever Earl Harrist, Doby got the call and struck out for the second out of the inning in his only trip to the plate.
 The next two batters, George Metkovich and Dale Mitchell, each delivered RBI-singles to make it a 5-3 game at the time.